-James H. Hening, Jr., joined Bill as a second owner in 1971, at which time the firm became known as Moseley-Hening Associates, or MHA.
-Throughout the 1970s and 1980s, MHA’s work included numerous and diverse building types ranging from private residences to schools, commercial buildings, government and military facilities, and more.
+James H. Hening Jr. joined Bill as a second owner, at which time the firm became Moseley-Hening Associates (MHA).
+Throughout the 1970s and 1980s, MHA’s portfolio of work expanded to include private residences, schools, commercial buildings, government and military facilities, and more.

 Robert “Bob” L. Mills, PE, became president, chief executive officer, and chairman of the board, having previously served as business development director and board member.
 The firm enjoyed continued growth and success, and ultimately became known simply as Moseley Architects.

 During Bob’s 23-year tenure, Moseley Architects opened multiple offices in Virginia, North Carolina, and South Carolina; entered the higher education and detention/corrections markets; and became a leader in sustainable, high performance design.

 With more than 35 years of experience as a leader in the public school system, Stewart D. Roberson, PHD, joined the firm as president, chief executive officer, and chairman of the board.

 BeeryRio merged with Moseley Architects, establishing Moseley Architects’ geographic presence in Northern Virginia and expanding its practice areas to include senior living facility design.